kubauth/kubauth-doc/docs/40-applications-integration/110-argocd.md

       grantTypes: [ "refresh_token", "authorization_code" ]
       responseTypes: ["id_token", "code", "token", "id_token token", "code id_token", "code token", "code id_token token"]
       scopes: [ "openid", "offline", "profile", "groups", "email", "offline_access"]
+      # Following are optional
       displayName: ArgoCD
       description: GitOps continuous delivery tool
       entryURL: https://argocd.ingress.kubo6.mbp/
     ```

-> `argocd.ingress.kubo6.mbp` must be replaced by your ArgoCD entry point (In 2 locations)
+- `argocd.ingress.kubo6.mbp` must be replaced by your ArgoCD entry point (In 2 locations)
 - The sample password is 'argocd123'.
 Thus, the `hashedSecret` value is the result of a `kc hash argocd123` command.
 - The `http://localhost:8085/auth/callback` entry in the `redirectURIs` list is for the `argocd` CLI command
+- `displayName`, `description` and `entryURL` attributes are optionals.
+Aim is to integrate ArgoCD in a list of available applications.
+  This list will be displayed on a specific page (`https://kubauth.ingress.kubo6.mbp/index`) or an the Logout page.
+See below.

 Apply this manifest: